anton-tchekov/radix-tree/README.md

 as a flexible array member will save at least 4 bytes (+ allocator overhead) and improve performance due to fewer dynamic memory allocations.

+I am somewhat questioning this project since in practice, I am going to use this for around 1000 entries only, and it doing it as a linear list with a fixed size for every entry (4 bytes value + 28 bytes identifier for example) is a lot less complex, easier to work with and the performance difference will probably be negligible.

 ## Command line usage

 Type `help` for command list.